copperwater/xNetHack/doc/xnh-changelog-8.0.md

     Killing him while there are clones of him on the level makes a random clone become the "real" one.
 When angry, he will produce ooze-like monsters from his body.
 He is now speed 6 instead of 3, and can hide on the ceiling.
+  - Asmodeus can now cast three spells; the main one is his signature powerful cold spell, but he can also cast cure self at lower HP, and he can cast dark speech (see above).
+Cold resistance no longer entirely negates the cold spell; it reduces its damage to a quarter instead, and can now freeze items in your inventory.
 - Wands of wishing are again redistributed through the late game:
   - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.